 Yeshiva Darchai Menachem is a unique boys’ yeshiva in Crown Heights, Brooklyn that creates a learning environment that supports and celebrates its students, many of whom have behavioral and academic challenges.
-In 2014, Yeshiva Darchai Menachem embarked on a partnership with Hidden Sparks, bringing Andrea Rousso, a Hidden Sparks External Coach into the school on a regular basis to work with teachers and administrators in their efforts to better understand the range of diverse learning styles present in the school.
+Since 2014, Yeshiva Darchai Menachem has partnered with Hidden Sparks, bringing Andrea Rousso, a Hidden Sparks External Coach into the school on a regular basis to work with teachers and administrators in their efforts to better understand the range of diverse learning styles present in the school.

 Spotlight on Schools: Yeshiva Darchai Menachem

 The principal, as well as a cohort of faculty, have trained as Hidden Sparks Internal Coaches.
 In collaboration with Ms. Rousso, they plan professional development and and promote Hidden Sparks practices.
 In doing so, they have cultivated a school culture where all children can succeed, creating a model for education in the Chabad community.
 Ms. Rousso has noticed an increase in discussion amongst teachers regarding their mutual students as they develop a common non-judgmental label-free language for talking about students, as well as the expanded use of Collaborative Problem Solving.

 Impact on faculty: